Critique of World Model: Critique of World Modeling

-It is possible that the degradation of next-state prediction performance in face of data signal variability stems less from the presence of generative decoders than from the use of continuous embeddings itself, which squeezes massive amounts of information into a limited subspace with fixed dimension (\S\ref{subsec:critique-representation}).
-Additional instability may arise from the energy-based loss functions typically used for next-latent prediction, which often require heuristics-based regularizers whose behaviors are difficult to understand and control.
-Furthermore, the challenge of signal variability may be particularly acute in visual-related domains, while many downstream reasoning tasks (including, for example, autonomous driving) may not demand pixel-perfect simulation of the visual world.
 Therefore, rather than abandoning generative modeling to avoid signal variability, an alternative and well-established strategy is to adopt \textbf{hierarchical abstraction} through what we call a \underline{Generative Latent Prediction (GLP)} architecture (Figure~\ref{fig:critique-arch}, right).
+Concretely, GLP consists of an \textbf{Encoder} $h$ and \textbf{Decoder} $g$ that together form a generative bottleneck grounding predictions in observable data, plus a \textbf{Latent Reasoning Backbone} $f$ composed of an enhanced LLM for discrete concept-based reasoning and a diffusion-based next-embedding predictor for continuous perceptual dynamics.
 Instead of modeling the full world at a single level of detail, GLP decomposes the problem across multiple layers of latent prediction, each specialized for different representational granularities, whether it be continuous perceptual features or discrete conceptual tokens.
 This allows each layer to operate at an appropriate level of abstraction while remaining generative and predictive.
 For instance: \begin{itemize} \item At the lowest level, \textbf{next-embedding predictors} (e.g., latent diffusion models) can handle stochasticity and fine-grained variation in raw, continuous perceptual data (e.g., pixels, audio, proprioception).
-These models incorporate generative mechanisms (e.g., encoder-decoder architecture) that directly ground predictions in observable data, which leads to stronger supervision as we show in \S\ref{subsec:objective}. \item At the intermediate level, a \textbf{next-token predictor} (e.g., autoregressive Transformer decoder) can reason over discrete modality tokens derived via VQ-VAE-style encoders, capturing the symbolic and compositional structure. \item At the highest level, an \textbf{large language model (LLM)} operating in a ``thought space" composed of language tokens can support long-horizon planning, mental simulation, and counterfactual reasoning.
+These models incorporate generative mechanisms (e.g., encoder-decoder architecture) that directly ground predictions in observable data, which leads to stronger supervision as we show in \S\ref{subsec:objective}. \item At the intermediate level, a \textbf{next-token predictor} (e.g., autoregressive Transformer decoder) can reason over discrete modality tokens derived via VQ-VAE-style encoders, capturing the symbolic and compositional structure. \item At the highest level, a \textbf{large language model (LLM)} operating in a ``thought space" composed of language tokens can support long-horizon planning, mental simulation, and counterfactual reasoning.
 Together with the intermediate level, these two levels of discrete reasoning can be jointly implemented through an \underline{enhanced LLM architecture} performing next-token prediction. \end{itemize} The GLP paradigm not only supports structured, abstract reasoning through next-latent prediction, but also preserves the capacity for detailed reconstruction of the input world, enabling generative supervision and external use.
 This not only mitigates the compounding of prediction errors by isolating low-level variability within the bottom encoder-decoder layer, but also enables more expressive reasoning and generalization at higher layers of abstraction.
 Importantly, it allows the model to flexibly mix continuous embeddings for perceptual nuance with discrete tokens for abstract structure, which aligns with our discussion of representation in \S\ref{subsec:critique-representation}.
-As we further elaborate in \S\ref{subsec:objective}, this encoder-world-model-decoder design leads to stronger supervision and more stable training dynamics than encoder-only approaches like JEPA.